tehbeard/Vocalise/README.md

 Vocalise also provides `PromptBuilder()`.
 PromptBuilder parses Yaml files (either in the file system or inside the jar using the `getResource(String)` function, creating a prompt graph.
 Currently PromptBuilder supports a number of internal Prompt types (see config.md).
 Custom prompts can be passed into PromptBuilder, so they can be used by a script.
-Support for loading custom prompt types will hopefully appear in a future release.
+Support is provided as well to load your own Prompt classes.

 ##Project Goals